 The Music: Blues

-The People: Blues
+The Blues Music Icons

 Of course, scores of other blues greats have called Louisiana home including Raful Neal, Buddy Guy, Ernest “Tabby” Thomas and Clarence "Gatemouth" Brown.

 And the state continues to nurture a new generation of performers such as Tab Benoit, Larry Garner, Kenny Neal and Chris Thomas King, Irma Thomas, Kenny Wayne Shepherd and Marcia Ball.
 Discover all the great Louisiana Blues Musicians .

 Teddy’s Juke Joint — The town of Zachary is home to Teddy’s Juke Joint, run by namesake Lloyd “Teddy” Johnson.
 Johnson is your host (he actually grew up in the building that became the venue), and welcomes visitors into this club that’s decorated with Christmas lights year-round.